 Access to specialist coaching sessions.

-Be clear, honest and open in there communications.
+Be clear, honest and open in their communications.

 4 Parents/Guardians and Member Responsibilities

-The Club encourages parents, families, supporters and members to be active participants in the day to day workings of the Club if you would like to help out please contact operations or team managers.
+The Club encourages parents, families, supporters and members to be active participants in the day to day workings of the Club if you would like to help please contact operations or team managers.
 There will be occasions where parents of junior club team members will be required perform rostered tasks such as in the canteen.

 Parents and supporters are required to respect coaches and team manager’s decisions regarding training and game day decisions.
 We are committed to an open communication policy.
 Negative and undermining behaviour will not be tolerated.